stephenliu0423/CGAT/README.md

 ## Environment Requirement
-The code has been tested running under Python 3.5.
+The code has been tested under Python 3.5.
 The required packages are as follows:
 * pytorch
 * numpy
 * scipy